Phase curve (astronomy): Exoplanets

 Programs for characterizing planets outside of the Solar System depend largely on spectroscopy to identify atmospheric constituents and states, especially those that point to the presence of life forms or which could support life.
 However, brightness can be measured for very distant Earth-sized objects that are too faint for spectroscopic analysis.
 A. Mallama has demonstrated that phase curve analysis may be a useful tool for identifying planets that are Earth-like.
 Additionally, J. Bailey has pointed out that phase curve anomalies such as the brightness excess of Venus could be useful indicators of atmospheric constituents such as water, which might be essential to life in the universe.

 Criticisms on phase curve modelling

 Inferences about regoliths from phase curves are frequently based on Hapke parameterization.
 However, in a blind test M. Shepard and P. Helfenstein found no strong evidence that a particular set of Hapke parameters derived from photometric data could uniquely reveal the physical state of laboratory samples.
 These tests included modeling the three-term Henyey-Greenstein phase functions and the coherent backscatter opposition effect.
 This negative finding suggests that the radiative transfer model developed by B. Hapke may be inadequate for physical modeling based on photometry.

+However the use of Bayesian Monte-Carlo approach ensure the derivation of the full set of solutions and allows to retrieve parameter identical to in-situ measurement.
+From this analysis, the surface microtexture can be determined remotely, on Mars, Europa moon and other bodies.